 - Federated (supporting SAMLAn acronym for Security Assertion Markup Language, SAML is an XML-based standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider (SP).
 The SAML standard addresses issues unique to the single sign-on (SSO) solution, and defines three roles: the end user, the IDP, and the SP. or another proprietary federated authentication protocol)

-Okta provides access to cloud apps with the Okta Application Network (OAN), a collection of thousands of supported applications.
+Okta provides access to cloud apps with the Okta Integration Network (OIN), a collection of thousands of supported applications.
 SSO protocols and provisioning APIs are maintained by Okta.
-The applications in the OAN can use SWA, SAML or OpenID, or proprietary APIs.
+The applications in the OIN can use SWA, SAML or OpenID, or proprietary APIs.

 Okta also provides integrations for on-premise web-based applications.
 You can integrate on-premise apps using SWA for SSO, SAML toolkits, and support for provisioning and de-provisioning into applications that expose provisioning APIs publicly.